Spot Landing

 1) The team with the fewest total throws.

 2) A Face-off round with each team receiving 30 seconds in which to score as many points as they can.
-The Spot Landing target order/scoring will be the same as usual.
-The dog scoring the most points will be declared the victor.
+The team scoring the most points will be declared the victor.

-An open, flat grassy area free of obstacles as depicted in the graphics here.
-The Spot Landing field was designed so that it is easily reproducible and consistently set-up from DiscDogathon to DiscDogathon.
+An open, flat grassy area that is free of obstacles as depicted in the graphics here.
+The Spot Landing field was designed so that it is easily reproducible and consistently set up from DiscDogathon to DiscDogathon.

 Thanks to Rick Nielson for his thorough video tutorial on how to accurately set up a complete Skyhoundz Court (Bullseye, Distance/Accuracy, and Spot Landing).